lyarenei/jellyfin-plugin-listenbrainz/doc/configuration.md

 ##### ListenBrainz API token

-In order to send data at all, you need to set up an ListenBrainz API token for user you want to send the data to.
+In order to send data at all, you need to set up a ListenBrainz API token for user you want to send the data to.
 This token can be found at [your ListenBrainz user profile](https://listenbrainz.org/profile/).
 Simply paste it and you are good to go.
 You can also check/verify the token if you want to be extra sure.